AdamShelley/adamShelley/README.md

 - 💼 Working for an Energy Consultancy as a Web Developer

-- 🔭 I’m currently working on D-Struct
+- 🔭 I’m currently working on Git-Pulse (A github client)

 - 🌱 I’m currently working with **Typescript, Angular, NextJS**